Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Important

-If you do not provide a handler, errors will not surface in your application.
+If you do not provide a handler, errors do not surface in your application.

 User profile service

 A UPS solves this by persisting information about the user in a datastore.
-At a minimum, it should create a mapping of user ID to variation assignment.
-Implementing a UPS requires exposing a lookup and save function that either returns or persists a user profile dictionary.
-Our documentation includes the JSON schema for this dictionary.
-This service also assumes all user IDs are consistent across all use cases and sessions.
+At a minimum, your UPS should create a mapping of user ID to variation assignment.
+Implementing a UPS requires exposing a lookup and save function that returns or persists a user profile dictionary.
+This service relies on consistent user IDs across all use cases and sessions.

 📘